Docs · pipeline

 4. Oracle agent

-Graph = Oracle(Struct(tree), Dep(tree), Sem(tree))\text{Graph} \;=\; \text{Oracle}\big(\text{Struct}(\text{tree}),\; \text{Dep}(\text{tree}),\; \text{Sem}(\text{tree})\big)
+Graph = Oracle(Struct(tree), Dep(tree, nodes), Sem(nodes))\text{Graph} \;=\; \text{Oracle}\big(\text{Struct}(\text{tree}),\; \text{Dep}(\text{tree, nodes}),\; \text{Sem}(\text{nodes})\big)

 Cost budgeting